arizonaCameraLab/ASDP_Render_Module/README.md

 - libglfw3-dev
 - libglew-dev

+If you want to build the Storage Manager application, it also requires Qt5:
+- qtbase5-dev
+- qtdeclarative5-dev
+- libqt5svg5-dev

 To upgrade a server-only Mint distribution (with added nVidia drivers) on a Render Server to a desktop environment that uses the light-weight XFCE desktop but does not include the printer daemon, use the following commands: